leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cataract-treatment_conservative-cornearefractive_113
 - What are the medical treatments for Cataracts?
+- Can glasses help if I have cataract
 - What are the non-surgical treatments for Cataracts?
 - Are there medications that are useful for Cataracts?
 - What medications can improve Cataracts?